Impact of Fake Agents on Information Cascades: Markovian Analysis of Cascades

-\end{theorem} From the point of view of the fake agents, the above theorem implies that if they occur with a probability of less than $\underline{\epsilon}$, then the effect that their presence has on the honest buyers is opposite to what they had intended.
-That is, they reduce the chances of a $Y$ cascade instead of increasing it.
-On the other hand, for honest buyers, if $V=B$, then they benefit from the presence of fake agents.
-Otherwise if $V=G$, then they are harmed by the presence of fake agents.
+\end{theorem} From the point-of-view of the fake agents, the above theorem implies the following property. \begin{property} If fake agents occur with a probability of less than $\underline{\epsilon}$, then the effect that their presence has on the honest buyers is opposite to what they had intended.
+That is, they reduce the chances of their preferred $(Y)$ cascade instead of increasing it. \end{property}

+Likewise, Theorem \ref{eps_thm} implies that if $V=B$, then the honest buyers benefit from the presence of fake agents when $\epsilon < \underline{\epsilon}$.
+Otherwise, if $V=G$, then they are harmed by such a presence of fake agents.